markpichler/coding-interview-questions/README.md

 # interview-questions
-These are algorithms I have coded while practicing for coding interviews.
+These are algorithms I have coded for various potential questions while practicing for coding interviews.
+They are sorted by topic.